From Static to Dynamic Structures: Improving Binding Affinity Prediction with Graph-Based Deep Learning: Introduction

 \section{Introduction}

-Protein-ligand binding plays a key role in a wide range of biological processes, such as enzyme catalysis, signaling pathways, and maintenance of cell structure~\cite{rube2022prediction, mcfedries2013methods}.
+Protein-ligand binding plays a key role in a wide range of biological processes, such as enzyme catalysis, signaling pathways, and the maintenance of cell structure~\cite{rube2022prediction, mcfedries2013methods}.
 Understanding the binding mechanisms of ligand molecules is essential for the design and development of novel drugs with high affinity and selectivity~\cite{swinney2011were, erlanson2016twenty}.
-Therefore, developing accurate computational methods for modeling protein-ligand binding and predicting affinities is one of the most fundamental tasks in computational chemistry and drug discovery fields.
+Therefore, developing accurate computational methods for modeling protein-ligand binding and predicting the corresponding affinities is one of the most fundamental tasks in drug discovery.

-Recent advance in computational methods has enabled protein-ligand binding affinity calculation through physics- and knowledge-based approaches~\cite{mobley2017predicting, kumar2021binding}.
+Recent advances in computational methods have enabled protein-ligand binding affinity predictions through physics- and knowledge-based approaches~\cite{mobley2017predicting, kumar2021binding}.
 The molecular docking algorithms utilize coarse-grained physical models to predict and evaluate the binding conformation of small molecules.
-However, such methods usually incorporate expert knowledge, hand-tuned features and parameters, thus often leading to biased results~\cite{fischer2021decision}.
+However, such methods usually incorporate expert knowledge and hand-tuned parameters, thus often leading to biased results~\cite{fischer2021decision}.
 All-atom molecular dynamics (MD) is another popular computational technique to investigate the structural and dynamical properties of biological systems.
 It is mainly based on Newtonian mechanics to reveal the full atomic detail at a fine spatial-temporal resolution, which is the basis of numerous binding affinity calculation approaches, such as MM/PB(GB)SA and alchemical free energy~\cite{frenkel2001understanding, valdes2021gmx_mmpbsa,song2020evolution}.
-Nevertheless, molecular dynamics simulation usually consumes a large amount of computational resources, which may thus impede its applications to high-throughput virtual screening~\cite{liu2016applying}.
+Nevertheless, molecular dynamics simulation usually consumes a large amount of computational resources, which impedes its application to high-throughput virtual screening~\cite{liu2016applying}.